mynuddin62/Postgres-query/README.md

     ORDER BY v.vehicle_id
 ```

+**Explanation**: We are collecting rows from the vehicle table but only those vehicles that have no booking.
+For each vehicle in the vehicle table, it executes a subquery, and if anything is found, it immediately stops and gives that row of vehicle.
+If nothing is found, it ignores that vehicle row.

 **Output**:
 | vehicle_id | name | type | model | registration_number | rental_price | status |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |